 Purchasing an RFoV ITS-in-a-box

-We recommend purchasing an RFoV ITS-in-a-box (revision 1a) from the following vendor.
+We recommend purchasing an RFoV ITS-in-a-box (revision 1a) from one of the following qualified vendors.

 Building an RFoV ITS-in-a-box